Practice Areas

 Distribution – Finally, the assets must be distributed to the beneficiaries or the heirs.

 Other than Dependent Administrations, probate typically takes between 3 to 6 months.
 If disputes arise, it can take much longer.
+Having a probate lawyer in Dallas, TX can help make sure the process is as smooth and efficient as possible.

 The attorney fees may be as low as $1,000 or significantly higher, depending on the work involved, the complexity, and the type of probate.
 For example, a Muniment of Title may only cost $1,000 to $1,500 in attorney fees, whereas a complex Dependent Administration could cost up to $10,000 or more.
 Court costs and the costs to publish, post, and serve notices could cost an additional $500.
+If you're wondering how much a probate costs in Texas, consult with a Texas probate attorney who can provide an accurate estimate based on your situation.

 We providing our clients with superior legal services in a cost-effective and efficient manner.
 Because we understand the expense of litigation, we do our very best to resolve as many cases as possible outside of the courtroom.